doherty100/azuresandbox/terraform-azurerm-vm-linux/README.md

   * Confirm access to shared file share private endpoint.
     * Create a new bash script, and paste in the script generated previously.
     * Copy the fqdn for the file endpoint, for example *stxxxxxxxxxxxxxxxx001.file.core.windows.net*
     * Run `dig stxxxxxxxxxxxxxxxx001.file.core.windows.net` and examine the *ANSWER* section.
-Verify the the *IP4Address* returned is consistent with the address prefix used for the *snet-storage-private-endpoints-001* subnet in the shared hub virtual network.
+Verify the the *IP4Address* returned is consistent with the address prefix used for the *snet-storage-private-endpoints-001* subnet in the shared services virtual network.
 This name resolution is accomplished using the shared private DNS zone.
     * Execute the bash script copied from the Azure Portal to mount the shared file share using the private endpoint.
     * Create some directories and sample files on the mount point associated with the shared file share to test functionality.
   * Review the log file created during execution of the post-deployment script in `/var/lib/waagent/custom-script/download/0/`.